H-R-Design/Udacity-FEND-Feed-Reader-Testing/README.md

 - [How to read Jasmine interface](#How-to-read-Jasmine-interface)

 ## Installation
-to Install the game, simply download the zip file to your desktop. double click the zip file to unzip it (on a Mac device) or use a file unzipper software to access the folder.
+Simply download the zip file to your desktop.
+Double click the zip file to unzip it (on a Mac device) or use a file unzipper software to access the folder.
 Once the folder is open, locate the “index.html” file, right click and open in your web browser (i.e. chrome, Firefox, Explorer).

 ## Tests implemented